 The ethical practice is the best practice.
 To that end, Kendall’s financial aid professionals shall abide by the following Rules of Conduct:

 No financial aid professional, or member of his or her family, shall accept cash payments, stocks, club memberships, gifts, entertainment, expense-paid trips, or other forms of inappropriate remuneration from any business entity involved in any aspect of student financial aid.
-Further, no financial aid professional shall accept gifts or anything of value in exchange for placing a lender on Kendall’s preferred lender list or for providing some other advantage sought by a lender.
-For its part, Kendall shall not engage in any revenue sharing relationship with any lender or guaranty agency and no financial aid professional shall agree to any such arrangement.
+For its part, Kendall shall not engage in any revenue sharing relationship with any lender or guaranty agency, and no financial aid professional shall agree to any such arrangement.

 Gifts include anything of value except the following:

-(6) State educational grants, scholarships or financial aid funds.
+- State educational grants, scholarships, or financial aid funds.

-Financial aid professionals are prohibited from entering into consulting agreements or other contract for services arrangements with a lender or on behalf of a lender.
+Financial aid professionals are prohibited from entering into consulting arrangements or other contract for services arrangements with a lender or on behalf of a lender.

 Financial aid professionals are also prohibited from accepting anything of value for serving on the advisory board for any entity involved in the making, holding, consolidating or processing of any student loans.

 Financial aid professionals are further prohibited from accepting trips paid for by an entity involved in the making, holding, consolidating, or processing of any student loans.